Book Tour

 That is a tricky question as the answer depends on how many days you are spending in Portugal, your interests as a traveler and who you’re traveling with.

-If you are a wine buff like myself, then I recommend you save three days to the Douro Valley.
-This wine region is divided in three subregions: Baixo Corgo, Cima Corgo and Douro Superior, and I find it interesting to visit two or three properties in each one of them.
+If you are a wine buff like myself, then I recommend you save three days to the Douro Valley because this wine region is divided in three subregions: Baixo Corgo, Cima Corgo and Douro Superior, and I find it interesting to visit two or three properties in each one of them.

 quinta vallado hotel douro swimming pool